Sexual assault reports increase at US military academies

 Austin and others have acknowledged that while they continue to study what works and what doesn’t, they haven’t yet found the answers.

-The senior defense official said the department is encouraged that students are more willing to come forward and report assaults, allowing victims to get help and perpetrators to be held accountable.
-But the leaders across the military said they are also very concerned that the trends are going in the wrong direction.
+Nate Galbreath, acting director of the Pentagon’s sexual assault prevention office, said the department is encouraged that students are more willing to come forward and report assaults, allowing victims to get help and perpetrators to be held accountable.
+But the leaders across the military said they are also very concerned that the trends are going in the wrong direction, and Galbreath said that while there is an unprecedented attention on the problem right now, there is “still much more work to be done.”

+Galbreath acknowledged that prevention efforts have been underway for years, but he said programs that may have worked in the past do not necessarily work now.
+He said the department is using scientific studies to narrow down what programs actually are successful.

 A planned anonymous survey of the students, which often can provide greater insight into the problem, was not conducted in 2020 due to the pandemic.
-The survey normally is conducted every two years, and officials believe it provides a more accurate picture of assaults, harassment and unwanted sexual contact.
-A survey will be conducted this spring, officials said.
+The survey normally is done every two years, and officials believe it provides a more accurate picture of assaults, harassment and unwanted sexual contact.
+A survey will be conducted this spring, Galbreath said.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.